Shipwreck Diving on Gunboat C-58, Isla Mujeres

 The History of the Wrecks

-Getting information on the shipwreck has proven to be a very difficult task with a lot of conflicting information.
+Obtaining information about the shipwreck has proven challenging, with a significant amount of conflicting information.
 This is what I have gathered about her (Gunboat C-58) beginnings:

 US Navy Career

-USS Harlequin (AM-365) was an Admiral-class minesweeper built for the United States Navy where she served in the Atlantic during World War II
+USS Harlequin (AM-365) was an Admiral-class minesweeper built for the United States Navy and served in the Atlantic during World War II.

-3 June 1944; Harlequin was launched by Willamette Iron and Steel Works, Portland, Oregon; sponsored by Mrs. Mary M Doig, whose husband and son were reported missing in action and who also had another son, a brother, and nine nephews in the Navy.
+3 June 1944: Harlequin was launched by Willamette Iron and Steel Works in Portland, Oregon.
+She was sponsored by Mrs. Mary M. Doig, whose husband and son were reported missing in action, and who had another son, a brother, and nine nephews serving in the Navy.

 Mexico

-In 1962, after she was sold to the Mexican Navy, she was renamed ARM DM-20.
+In 1962, the ship was sold to the Mexican Navy and renamed ARM DM-20.

-From 1976-1978 she was converted to an oceanographic research vessel and renamed ARM Oceanográfico (HO2) around the same time.
+Between 1976 and 1978, she was reportedly converted into an oceanographic research vessel and renamed ARM Oceanográfico (HO2) around the same time.

 Present Day